palantirnet/drupal-rector-sandbox/README.md

 This is the development repository for the Drupal Rector Sandbox.
 It contains the codebase and an environment to run the site for development.

+## php8 branch

+This is the php8 branch, suitable for use developing upgrade rules for Drupal 9 to Drupal 10.

+### Switching branches

+If you need to switch from php8 to php7 (the `main` branch), follow these steps.

+- Checkout the branch you want
+- `rm -rf vendor`
+- `ddev restart`
+- `ddev . composer install`

 ## Development Note

 In preparation for Drupal 10, we will start supporting PHP 7.4 and PHP 8 for development.
 To do so requires configuring DDEV, and as a result, we encourage you to run all `composer` and `rector` commands via `ddev exec` (alias `ddev .`).